georgeerol/E2ESparkFlow/README.md

    - This command builds the images for your services (if not already built) and starts the containers.

 4. **Verify the Services:**
-   - Once the containers are up and running, you can verify that each service functions correctly.
+   - Once the containers run, you can verify that each service functions correctly.
    - You can access the web interfaces of services, like Apache Airflow, through your web browser.

 5. **Stopping the Services:**